From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 I have included this cenote even though I didn’t make it there.
 It’s close to the Hacienda Mucuyche but the road to get there although just 4 km short, is very rough and I didn’t really want to risk my small car rental, besides I was alone and I don’t want to be left stranded in the middle of the woods alone.

-You should need a 4×4 if you want to get there.
-Or you can walk but don’t do it alone.
-And I would suggest you should bring some dog food with you in case you meet any random street dogs.
+You will need a 4×4 if you want to get there.
+Or you can walk, but don’t do it alone.
+And I would suggest you bring some dog food with you in case you meet any random street dogs.
 You never know how they would react.

-The cenote entrance is free because there is no maintenance nor anybody looking after it.
-So if you feel adventurous here is a tip.
+The cenote entrance is free because no maintenance or anybody is looking after it.
+So if you feel adventurous, here is a tip.
 But please stay safe!

 5. Cenote Sambula (Peba)